matthiasn/octopress-blog/source/_posts/2013-06-23-angularjs-and-play-framework.markdown

 }
 {% endcodeblock %}

-What happens here is fairly straightforward if you look at the drawing.
+What happens here is fairly straightforward once we look at the drawing:

+{% img left /images/sse-chat.png 'image' 'images' %}

 The **[Concurrent object](https://github.com/playframework/Play20/tree/2.1.0/framework/src/iteratees/src/main/scala/play/api/libs/iteratee/Concurrent.scala)** is the central information hub which provides us with a channel to push JSON into.
 The messages from all clients are pushed into the chatChannel **[Broadcaster](http://www.playframework.com/documentation/api/2.1.1/scala/index.html#play.api.libs.iteratee.Concurrent$$Broadcaster)**.
 The individual streaming connections then attach an Iteratee to the provided chatOut **[Enumerator](http://www.playframework.com/documentation/api/2.1.1/scala/index.html#play.api.libs.iteratee.Enumerator)**, with **[Enumeratees](http://www.playframework.com/documentation/api/2.1.1/scala/index.html#play.api.libs.iteratee.Enumeratee)**  in between.

 What is an **[Iteratee](http://www.playframework.com/documentation/api/2.1.1/scala/index.html#play.api.libs.iteratee.Iteratee)**?
 An Iteratee is a function that represents a single step of an ongoing computation.
 Any state it might have is immutable; supplying input results in a new function / a new Iteratee.
 This ongoing computation is driven by an Enumerator which keeps track of the latest step.
 The Enumerator calls the associated Iteratee function with new input when available and then stores that resulting Iteratee (and so on).
 The way state is handled is somewhat comparable to a fold function that holds intermediate state in an accumulator using an immutable data structure, with the difference here being that the computation can run over an infinite stream.